iq-motion-control/iq-module-communication-doc/docs/clients/serial_interface.rst

 ~~~

 To use Serial Interface in C++, include serial interface client.hpp.
 This allows the
 creation of a SerialInterfaceClient object.
-See Table 8 for available messages.
+See the Message Table below for available messages.
 All
 message objects use the Short Name with a trailing underscore.

 A minimal working example for the SerialInterfaceClient is: